From environmental consultancies to planning departments, your geography degree can lead you into a variety of careers

 The skills you develop during your degree will equip you for a range of jobs.
-If you're unsure which career to follow, try doing some work-shadowing to find out what interests you.
+If you're unsure which career path to follow, try doing some work shadowing to find out what interests you.

 Search for placements and find out more about work experience and internships.

-Geography graduates are employed in a range of sectors, including the public sector, education, commerce, industry, transport and tourism.
-Graduates have excellent transferable skills, which also attract employers from the business, law and finance sectors.
+A geography degree opens up careers in a range of fields, including those in the education, commerce, industry, transport, tourism and public sectors.
+You'll also have many transferable skills, attracting employers from the business, law and finance sectors.

 - the armed forces